I rush through life

 I've rushed through life.
 Their world has whirled and passed.

-Their time will come to slow and breathe their last.
+Their time will come.
+They'll stop and breathe their last.

 I tell them how I feel.
 They smile.
 With vast